-Successful candidates for the M.A. in Counseling with Mental Health Counseling Specialization must demonstrate a professional manner and aptitude and a demonstrated ability to integrate theory and practice in their coursework, including the successful completion of a three-credit supervised counseling practicum experience, followed by six-credits of internships.
+Successful candidates for the M.A. in Counseling with Clinical Mental Health Counseling Specialization must demonstrate a professional manner and aptitude and a demonstrated ability to integrate theory and practice in their coursework, including the successful completion of a three-credit supervised counseling practicum experience, followed by six-credits of internships.

-The Academic Capstone of the program is a two-part comprehensive examination in the form of a case study supported by peer-reviewed research.
-A written treatment plan for an assigned counseling case is reviewed by two faculty readers.
-If the case study is found acceptable, the student is invited to an oral defense with the faculty readers.
+The Academic Capstone of the program is a two-part comprehensive examination in the form of a case study supported by peerreviewed research.
 In general, students should be able to demonstrate the following in the comprehensive exam:

-- An understanding of the fundamental principles of mental health counseling, including diagnosis and evidence-based treatment methodologies, individual and group process, human development, psychopathology, the role of culture, gender, spirituality, and the biopsychosocial bases of behavior, etc. - An understanding of counseling research, including experimental, quasiexperimental, and non-experimental designs, particularly as they pertain to treatment of mental/emotional disorders. - The ability to read, evaluate and utilize reports of psychological and counseling research. - · An ability to write clearly about counseling concerns and treatment and to communicate effectively
+- An understanding of the fundamental principles of mental health counseling, including diagnosis and evidence-based treatment methodologies, individual and group process, human development, psychopathology, the role of culture, gender, spirituality, and the biopsychosocial bases of behavior, etc. - An understanding of counseling research, including experimental, quasiexperimental, and non-experimental designs, particularly as they pertain to treatment of mental/emotional disorders. - The ability to read, evaluate and utilize reports of psychological and counseling research. - An ability to write clearly about counseling concerns and treatment and to communicate effectively